 Slip leads tighten around the neck whenever tension builds.
 When used for pulling correction, they can apply pressure to the throat, airway, blood vessels, and spine.

 They can contribute to reactivity if dogs repeatedly experience discomfort around triggers.
-Over time, dogs may associate pain with other dogs, people, or environments.
+Over time, dogs may associate pain, pressure, or restriction with other dogs, people, or environments.

 What should I use instead of a slip lead?